Ayush17318/line-follower/docs/README.md

 Click [here](https://Ayush17318.github.io/line-follower/) for the website version.

 This is the summarized documentation for the R4D5 robot and will discuss the process, logic, and tools used.
-The project was completed in a span of 5 weeks and has the following functions to execute:
+The project was completed in 5 weeks and has the following functions to execute:
 - Linear line tracking
-- Turn various sized curves
+- Turn various-sized curves
 - Not be affected by line breaks
 - Not be affected by intersections
 - Avoid obstacles
 - Stop in an end-zone
 - Find its way back to the start-zone

-The goal of the project was for the robot to navigate any track with the above stated elements arranged in a randomized order with sufficient speed and reliability.
+The goal of the project was for the robot to navigate any track with the above-stated elements arranged in a randomized order with sufficient speed and reliability.

 The following links will discuss the hardware, electronics, software, and analysis involved with building the robot pictured below.
 - [Hardware & Design](hardware-and-design.md)